SU's BEACON Seeks Input From Eastern Shore Businesses

 SALISBURY, MD---For many years, Salisbury University’s Business Economic and Community Outreach Network (BEACON) has had its finger on the pulse of business in the Salisbury area, on the Eastern Shore and the Mid-Atlantic Region.

 The survey gauges opinions of local businesses on current and future economic conditions.
-The results of this fourth semi-annual survey will allow economic development professionals to focus attention on issues that are most important to the area.
+The results of this fifth semi-annual survey will allow economic development professionals to focus attention on issues that are most important to the area.

 “Most of the information available to us, particularly as a smaller region, is from national studies or at best national and regional studies,” said John Hickman, director of BEACON.
-“This gives our economic development leaders, who inform government leaders, an idea of what’s really happening here on Delmarva.
+“This ongoing project gives our economic development leaders, who inform government leaders, an idea of what’s really happening here on Delmarva.

 “As economic development directors are working toward what they’re going to do to help the businesses in their communities – whether that’s incentives, relief funds, workforce trainings or other options – they need to know what the issues are that are important to the local businesses.”